projectcalico/calico/master/reference/calicoctl/resources/profile.md

     source:
       selector: type=='application'
 ```

-The above YAML spec defines almost all of possible fields for a profile specifications, with the following exceptions:
+> Note: The above YAML spec defines almost all of possible fields for the profile
+specification, with one exception - the "egress" section has been simplified
-- "egress" supports all fields that "ingress" does.
+for readability, despite the fact that it supports all fields that "ingress" does.

 #### Metadata